centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-as400.md

 ---
 id: operatingsystems-as400
-title: IBM AS400 (Deprecated)
+title: IBM AS400 (deprecated)
 ---

-## **WARNING** This Pack is deprecated

-There's no more maintenance on this Pack.
-Therefore, you should not use it anymore.
-It has been replaced by 'IBM AS400 Connector' Pack.
+> This Monitoring Connector is no longer maintained and should not be used.
+It has been replaced by the [IBM AS400 Connector](operatingsystems-as400-connector.md) connector.

-Please refer to this [guide](operatingsystems-as400-connector.md).